Past Performance Schedule

 for the Straight Ahead Big Band and has been a woodwind "doubler" for various ensembles,

 organizations, and pit orchestras such as the Redding City Theater Company,

 Shasta College theater productions, and for Lake Tahoe Community College.

-Liz is currently the principal oboist for the Carson City Symphony and
+Liz was principal oboist for the Carson City Symphony and

 and Community Choral Artist of the Tahoe Area.)
-She conducts the Carson Valley Pops
+She conducted the Carson Valley Pops

 Orchestra as well as Rosebud's Dance Band and also teaches private music lessons.